Adhiksit2468/PiRo-Piezoelectric-Robot-/README.md

 The long-term objective of PiRo is not to completely replace conventional batteries, but to investigate the feasibility of autonomous underwater robots capable of harvesting ambient mechanical energy to supplement onboard power systems.

-Future generations of PiRo may combine multiple renewable energy sources—including piezoelectric, triboelectric, solar, and flow-induced harvesting—to develop highly efficient, low-maintenance underwater robotic platforms for long-duration environmental monitoring, marine exploration, and autonomous sensing applications.
+Future generations of PiRo may combine multiple renewable energy sources, including piezoelectric, triboelectric, solar, and flow-induced harvesting to develop highly efficient, low-maintenance underwater robotic platforms for long-duration environmental monitoring, marine exploration, and autonomous sensing applications.